Version Information: Version 1.0 +Caplifive

 Load the content at the memory location

-[x[rs1].cursor + imm, x[rs1].cursor + imm + size)
+[x[rs1].cursor + imm, x[rs1].cursor + imm + size)as a signed integer tox[rd].

 If no exception is raised: